houcy/uncDuino/README.md

 ## Online demo

-* For now, an online demo is accessible in this URL: [https://uncmasmas.github.io/uncDuino/src/](https://uncmasmas.github.io/uncDuino/src/) (It may change in the close future)
+* For now, an online demo is accessible in this URL: [https://uncmasmas.github.io/uncDuino/src/](https://uncmasmas.github.io/uncDuino/src/) (URL may change in the close future)

 ## Install (For teachers, students and general users)